Skip to content

 Tagging your expenses

-Let’s explore a couple of scenarios when it comes to expense tracking.
-Let’s say you’re a freelance artist developing a commission piece for a client.
-You’re currently using HoneyBook as your clientflow platform, so when that subscription expense hits your account, you place it in the “Dues and Subscription” category.
-You buy a new canvas for the painting so that canvas becomes a part of your Cost of Goods Sold.
+Say you’re a freelance artist developing a commissioned piece for a client.
+When a subscription expense for your business is charged to your checking account, you place it in the “dues and subscription” category.
+Then, you buy a new canvas for the painting, so that canvas becomes a part of your cost of goods sold.

-Lastly, you decided to rent a studio to finish your piece so the studio rental expense would be assigned to the “Rent” category.
-Pretty easy right?
+Lastly, you decide to rent a studio to finish your piece, so the studio rental expense would be assigned to the “rent” category.

-Let’s look at another scenario.
-Say you’re a business strategy consultant for online businesses.
+Here’s another scenario: Say you’re a strategy consultant for online businesses.
 You generate a lot of leads through Facebook, so you run Facebook ads every month.
-That expense would fall under Marketing and Advertising.
-You rent office space so you pay monthly expenses like electricity and water, so these costs fall under Utilities.
+That expense would fall under marketing and advertising.
+You rent office space, so you have monthly bills for electricity and water; these costs fall under utilities.
+Perhaps you also just purchased a work laptop and accessories.
+Those would need to be placed under your computer and internet expenses.

-Lastly, you just purchased a work laptop and accessories.
-That would need to be placed under your Computer and Internet expenses.
-Once you learn how each transaction is classified, it helps you to easily assign these transactions and keep your bookkeeping neat and tidy.
+Once you learn how each transaction is classified, you can easily assign these transactions and keep your bookkeeping neat and tidy.

-After you’ve tracked all your expenses, you’ll want software that gives you a profit and loss report.
-Profit and loss (oftentimes referred to as P and L or income statement), showcases a summary of how much you’ve made or lost after all of your revenues and expenses are tracked.
+After you’ve tracked all of your expenses, you’ll want software that gives you a profit-and-loss report (often referred to as P&L, or income statement), which includes a summary of how much you’ve made or lost after tracking all of your revenue and expenses.
 This is a “period of time” report, meaning that this summary covers data over a designated range of time.
-This is one of the most important statements for businesses so make sure you keep this updated.
+This is one of the most important statements for businesses, so make sure you keep this up to date.

 Here’s how P&L statements are structured: